grafana/loki/docs/sources/clients/promtail/stages/drop.md

     sources: ["level","msg"]
 ```

-Would drop any log line if it has extracted data field at least `level` or `msg`.
+Drops any log line that has an extracted data field of at least `level` or `msg`.

 #### Regex match a line

 Given the pipeline: